Lawsuits: SC officials ignored risks ahead of prison riot

 The lawsuits specifically target a locking system at Lee, which has been the center of much of the critique of security flaws that existed prior to the insurrection.

 At the time of the riot, attorneys wrote, “all of the cell doors” in one of Lee‘s units “were easily compromised,” meaning inmates could rig them so they could be opened or closed at any time.
-These issues, ongoing for as long as five years before the riot, were known to agency Director Bryan Stirling and other officials, who, the attorneys wrote, “made absolutely no effort” to ensure the doors worked properly, creating “a fundamentally unsafe condition for all inmates” there.
+According to the lawsuit’s allegations, these issues - ongoing for as long as five years before the riot - were known to agency Director Bryan Stirling and other officials, who, the attorneys wrote, “made absolutely no effort” to ensure the doors worked properly, creating “a fundamentally unsafe condition for all inmates” there.

 Officials have said the violence - the worst U.S. prison riot in 25 years - began as a battle over contraband and territory.
 Dozens of inmates have been charged in connection to the revolt, which raged for more than seven hours in Bishopville, about 40 miles (65 kilometers) east of Columbia.